Earth Notes: On Building a New Efficient Home in (the South of) England

 Some Self-Build Sites

-Start with these UK-based self-build forums for loads of useful advice from people who have been there and done that (including the mishaps):
+Start with these UK-based self-build forums for loads of useful advice.
+People who have been there and done that (including the mishaps):

 Woodstoves: Just Say No Kids